sasha-valderrama/generate-your-CV/README.md

-# Generate your CV
+# CV Generator

-First React Project :D
+##_✨My first React Project, Ever ✨_

+This React app allows the user update the cv template with their own information and save it (download it)as a PDF.

+## Visit the app!

+Check out the live Demo:

 ## Built with

-React
+- React
-react-icons
+- react-icons
-react-router-dom
+- react-router-dom
-react-to-print
+- react-to-print
-uuid

-## Styled with
+- nanoid

-@emotion/css
+- @emotion/css
-@emotion/react
+- @emotion/react
-@emotion/styled
+- @emotion/styled